-Fisher Investments considers environmental, social and governance issues in the investment and portfolio construction process.
-Further, Fisher Investments regularly screens and tailors its investment approach for separately managed accounts depending on any particular social and environmental guideline mandated by the client.
+Fisher Investments (FI) considers environmental, social and governance (ESG) factors throughout the investment process.
+Additionally, FI regularly screens and tailors the investment approach for separately managed accounts depending on the particular guidelines mandated by the client.

-- Fisher Investments' Securities Analysts perform fundamental research on prospective investments to identify securities with strategic attributes most consistent with its top-down views and with competitive advantages relative to their defined peer group.
-The fundamental research process involves reviewing and evaluating a range of ESG factors with Fisher Investments' Investment Policy Committee prior to purchasing a security with the goals of identifying securities benefiting from ESG trends and avoiding those with underappreciated risks.
-These factors include, but are not limited to, shareholder concentration, corporate stewardship, environmental opportunities & liabilities, and human or labour rights controversies.
-In situations where security level issues violate a client mandated ESG policy or present an inordinate risk to a company’s operational or financial performance, or the firm believes they present undue headline risk to share price performance, Fisher Investments would choose not to invest in that company.
+FI’s Securities Analysts perform fundamental research on prospective investments to identify securities with strategic attributes consistent with the firm’s top-down views and competitive advantages relative to their defined peer group.
+The fundamental research process involves reviewing and evaluating a comprehensive set of qualitative and quantitative data, including ESG factors, prior to purchasing a security.
+Factors considered in portfolios include, but are not limited to: shareholder concentration, corporate stewardship, environmental opportunities & liabilities, and human or labour rights controversies.
+Generally, FI would choose not to invest in companies when, in its opinion, security level issues: (i) violate a client mandated ESG policy or (ii) present an inordinate risk to a company’s operational or financial performance or (iii) appear to present undue headline risk to share price performance.

 In accordance with Fisher Investments Ireland Limited’s (FII) shareholder engagement policy, please review the proxy voting reports provided on this page for the annual disclosure on how such policy has been implemented for the previous year.
 As noted in such policy, the proxy voting reports only include data for FII’s clients who have authorized and directed FII to vote proxies.
 Only certain Fisher Investments Institutional Group clients have given FII such authorization and direction.
 Therefore, there is no proxy voting report (and therefore no annual disclosure under FII’s shareholder engagement policy) for non-institutional clients of FII.